anomalylabs/activation_security_check-extension/README.md

-# Activation SecurityChecker Check
+# Activation Security Check

-A security extension that assures users are activated.
+A security check extension that assures users are activated.